Pasadena, California: Climate

-By May and June, rain is typically sparse, but the infamous marine layer becomes more persistent.
+By May and June, rain is typically sparse, but the marine layer becomes more persistent.
 Locals have dubbed June "June Gloom" as it is the cloudiest month despite being the 3rd driest month.
 By July, the marine layer subsides as inland areas cool due to an increased monsoon flow.
 Heatwaves from July through October can be oppressive and lengthy.
 In addition, it rarely rains during the summer and fall months, and only does when the remnants of hurricanes and tropical storms pass by.
 In fact, some days in both July and August have never recorded rainfall.
 It is not impossible to go 6 months without measurable precipitation.